mead-ml/mead-baseline/docs/tagging.md

     --cfiltsz 1 2 3 4 5 7
 ```

+To run with PyTorch, just pass `--backend pytorch`

 If you want to use only the convolutional filter word vectors (and no word embeddings), just remove the -embed line above.

 ### NER (and other IOB-type) Tagging